FranciscoOnt/checkout-sdk-js/docs/interfaces/klarnav2paymentinitializeoptions.md

 When KlarnaV2 is initialized, a list of payment options will be displayed for the customer to choose from.
 Each one with its own widget.

+A set of options that are required to initialize the KlarnaV2 payment method.

+When KlarnaV2 is initialized, a list of payment options will be displayed for the customer to choose from.
+Each one with its own widget.

 ## Hierarchy

 * **KlarnaV2PaymentInitializeOptions**